Optimal projection to improve parametric importance sampling in high dimension: Conclusion

 \section{Conclusion}

 The goal of this paper is to assess the efficiency of projection methods in order to overcome the curse of dimensionality for importance sampling.
-Based on a new theoretical result (Theorem~\ref{thm1}), we propose to project on the subspace spanned by the eigenvectors $\dd^*_i$'s corresponding to the smallest (in $\ell$-order) eigenvalues of the optimal covariance matrix~$\Sigma^*$.
-Our numerical results show that if the $\dd^*_i$'s were perfectly known, then projecting on them (column $\hat \Sigma^*_\dd$ in Tables~\ref{table:sum}--\ref{table:payoff}) would greatly improve the final estimation compared to using the empirical estimation of the covariance matrix (column $\hat \Sigma^*$) and actually lead to results which are comparable to those obtained with the optimal covariance matrix (column $\Sigma^*$).
-Moreover, we show that this improvement goes through when one estimates the $\dd^*_i$'s (column $\hat \Sigma^*_{\hat \dd}$) by computing the eigenpairs of $\hat \Sigma^*$: indeed, using $\hat \Sigma^*_{\hat \dd}$ as covariance matrix instead of $\hat \Sigma^*$ gives results which remain accurate up to the dimension $n = 100$ considered in the present paper.
+Based on a new theoretical result (Theorem~\ref{thm1}), we propose to project on the subspace spanned by the eigenvectors $\dd^*_i$'s corresponding to the largest eigenvalues of the optimal covariance matrix~$\Sigma^*$, where eigenvalues are ranked based on their image by some explicit function $\ell$.
+Our numerical results show that if the $\dd^*_i$'s were perfectly known, then projecting on them (column~$\Sigmatrois$ in the result tables) would greatly improve the final estimation compared to using the empirical estimation of the covariance matrix (column~$\hat \Sigma^*$) and actually lead to results which are comparable to those obtained with the optimal covariance matrix (column $\Sigma^*$).
+Moreover, we show that this improvement goes through when one estimates the $\dd^*_i$'s (column $\Sigmaquatre$) by computing the eigenpairs of $\hat \Sigma^*$: indeed, using $\Sigmaquatre$ as covariance matrix instead of $\hat \Sigma^*$ gives results which remain accurate up to the dimension $n = 100$ considered in the present paper.